arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 * [Update through Portenta X8 Manager in your Arduino Cloud for Business account (available for all OS releases)](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing/#update-with-portenta-x8-board-manager)
 * [Update using the `uuu` tool (compatible with custom images)](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing/#update-using-uuu-tool)

-You can find more details in the dedicated tutorial here: [**How To Flash Your Portenta X8**](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing).
+You can find more details in the dedicated tutorial here: [**How To Update Your Portenta X8**](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing).

 ## Portenta X8 with Arduino Cloud